 Inaya also plays lacrosse for her school, and percussion for her school band.
 She lists cheese ravioli as her “fav” food.
 When asked for her “fav” school subject, she replied, “The most bearable is English”.
 She is also a dancer, currently practicing south Indian Bharatanatyam, and we can hardly wait for her recital next year.
 She is also an active practitioner here at the studio, where she is progressing through our Drawing syllabus, and very well at that.

 The Work Crew is the behind-the-scenes team that keeps the studio in working order.
 They come in on Friday when the studio is closed and toil like fairytale elves.
 Yet instead of working to the tinkling of silver bells, they play everything from old Beatles vinyl, to the newest indie hits.
 They do everything from vacuuming, cleaning, scrubbing, brush repair, furniture assembly and art supply shopping to washing all the rags the studio rag monster consumes.
 Everyone works together to keep this ship afloat.
 Without the spirited and almost heroic toil of our daring work crew team we wouldn't have clean brushes, sharp pencils, or neatly organized works of art.
 The work crew is not currently accepting new applicants.
 The Work Crew includes manager David Learn, and crew members Shane P., Ben K., Inaya S., Karine L., and Eowyn L.

 Official Studio Mascot

 Live model and Officer-in-Charge-of-Morale.
-Yes, he'll make you laugh!
-His tail is the finest brush in the house.
-He's wickedly smart, the smartest dog you'll ever meet.
-Jau-Jau is happy to stay locked in his kennel at student's request.
-(Also, please see Allergy Alert Here).
+Yes, he made us laugh!
+His tail was the finest brush in the house.
+He was wickedly smart, the smartest dog you'll ever meet.
+Jau-Jau was happy to stay locked in his kennel at student's request.